edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 After successfully creating all the necessary subnets, it's time to create the security groups.
 One will be used to allow Railgun traffic and another one will be used to allow Memcached traffic.

-Let&#8217;s start by creating the Security Group for Memcached traffic (See Figure 7).
+Let's start by creating the Security Group for Memcached traffic (See Figure 7).

 {% include figure image_path="/content/uploads/2016/02/005-VPC06.png" caption="Figure 7: Create a Security Group for Memcached" %}

 For the newly created Memcached security group, add an Inbound Rule.
-Select &#8220;Custom TCP Rule&#8221; with the protocol TCP and the port range 11211.
+Select "Custom TCP Rule" with the protocol TCP and the port range 11211.
 As the Source you can select the IP range of your newly created VPC or limit it even further to the public subnets (See Figure 8).

 {% include figure image_path="/content/uploads/2016/02/005-VPC07.png" caption="Figure 8: Configure the Inbound Rules for the Memcached Security Group" %}